rajaram-ramakrishnan/datascience_specalization_coursera/04_Exploratory_Data_Analysis/Quiz/Quiz1/quiz1.md

 Which of the following is true about the base plotting system?

-- The system is most useful for conditioning plots
+-The system is most useful for conditioning plots

-- Margins and spacings are adjusted automatically depending on the type of plot and the data
+-Margins and spacings are adjusted automatically depending on the type of plot and the data

-- Plots are typically created with a single function call
+-Plots are typically created with a single function call

-- Plots are created and annotated with separate functions
+-Plots are created and annotated with separate functions

 Ans :

-- Plots are created and annotated with separate functions
+-Plots are created and annotated with separate functions

 Functions like 'plot' or 'hist' typically create the plot on the graphics device and functions like 'lines', 'text', or 'points' will annotate or add data to the plot.